 The roof is an important part of a home and must protect against the weather.
 It is important to check it regularly for damage and repair.

 A majority of leaks occur at the flashing, so this should be inspected closely.
-A roofing professional at Roofing Colorado Springs can re-caulk or replace the flashing to prevent leaking.
+A roofing professional can re-caulk or replace the flashing to prevent leaking.

 Roofing flashings are the metallic guardians that keep water from entering the roof at the seams and penetration points.
 They’re also prone to wear and tear, so it’s important for homeowners to look for signs of deterioration.
 If you notice any of the following problems, it may be time to call a professional roofer.